Jonas-K-Frank/20-Projects/10-Music Player/readme.md

 - Progress bar
 # whats next
 - find apis with music
-- Make a label for the record to make it look like an LP
+- Make a label for the record to make it look like an LP.

+And then